New Zealand Agency for International Development: Controversy and criticism

 aid has encouraged the growth of political structures and bureaucracy that are not sustainable." and that "there is no evidence that the major problems identified in the 2005 report by Professor Marilyn Waring have been rectified."

-Trevor Loudon, a member of the free market liberal ACT Party, has criticised NZAID as an organisation, and individuals within it, for having a "socialist bent" and funding organisations that are "more political than aid oriented".
+Trevor Loudon, a previous Vice-President of the right wing libertarian ACT Party, has criticised NZAID as an organisation, and individuals within it, for having a "socialist bent" and funding organisations that are "more political than aid oriented".
 However, there has been noticeably less criticism of this sort in New Zealand than in Australia.